briel0/number-base-converter/README.md

 # numeral-converter
-Simple numeral system converter created with tkinter and pygubu
+simple numeral system converter created with tkinter and pygubu